 Since retirement Harry has been involved with projects in the Asia Pacific region with the UNDP, UN Women, and as a consultant to the Pacific Women’s Parliamentary Partnerships Forum (PWPPF).
 He was a member of the Multinational Observer Group for the 2014 General Election in Fiji.
 Whilst not content in retirement with just watching grass grow, Harry is determined to establish himself as a responsible grandparent.

-Jennifer is a Principal Legal Adviser at the Department of Premier and Cabinet (Victoria), and holds a Masters Degree of Philosophy in Politics from the University of Cambridge.
-She completed Bachelor of Laws (Honours) and a Bachelor of Arts (Honours) at the University of Western Australia and was previously a senior associate in the dispute resolution group of King & Wood Mallesons.
+Jennifer is a Director in Governance Branch at the Department of Premier and Cabinet (Victoria), and holds a Masters Degree of Philosophy in Politics from the University of Cambridge.
+She completed Bachelor of Laws (Honours) and a Bachelor of Arts (Honours) at the University of Western Australia.
+Jen was previously a Principal Legal Adviser at the Department of Premier and Cabinet and a senior associate in the dispute resolution group of King & Wood Mallesons.
 While at UWA, Jennifer was awarded the Patrick O’Brien Graduate Internship Scholarship which she used to complete an internship and research in Washington DC for her Politics Honours dissertation.

 David is a Financial Accountant at an ASX listed company called the DUET Group, which specialises in infrastructure investment in the energy and utilities sector.
 Prior to this he worked at several chartered accounting firms assisting clients in multiple industries with their taxation & business advisory needs, including the non-for-profit sector.
 He completed his Bachelor of Commerce (Accounting) at the University of Queensland and was involved in many clubs and societies while there.
 David is also a Provisional Member of the Institute of Chartered Accountants and is based in Sydney.